sushant822/Indeed-Job-Stats/README.md

 ### <center>Running this entire code could take a long time!</center>
 <hr>

+In order for this code to run, you would need to install the 'BeautifulSoup' package on your machiene.

 If we look at Indeed's search page, the address looks like:

     https://ca.indeed.com/jobs?q=data+scientist&l=Calgary%2C+AB